Battle of Lade: History

 The Ionian Revolt was triggered by the dissatisfaction of the Greek cities of Asia Minor with the tyrants appointed by Persia to rule them.
 In 499 BC, the then-tyrant of Miletus, Aristagoras, launched a joint expedition with the Persian satrap Artaphernes to conquer Naxos, in an attempt to bolster his position in Miletus.
 The mission was a debacle, and sensing his imminent removal as tyrant, Aristagoras chose to incite the whole of Ionia into rebellion against the Persian king Darius the Great.
 Initially, in 498 BC, the Ionians went on the offensive, supported by troops from Athens and Eretria, capturing Sardis, before suffering defeat at the Battle of Ephesus.
 The revolt then spread to Caria and Cyprus.
 Three years of Persian campaigning across Asia Minor followed, with no decisive effect.
 By 494 BC the Persian army and navy had regrouped, and made straight for the epicentre of the rebellion at Miletus.

 The Ionians sought to defend Miletus by sea, leaving the defense of Miletus to the Milesians.
 The Ionian fleet gathered at the island of Lade, off the coast of Miletus.
 The Persians were uncertain of victory at Lade, so attempted to persuade some of the Ionian contingents to defect.
 Although this was unsuccessful at first, when the Persians finally attacked the Ionians, the Samian fleet accepted the Persian offer.
 As the Persian and Ionian fleets met, the Samians sailed away from the battle, causing the collapse of the Ionian battle line.
 Although the Chian contingent and a few other ships remained and fought bravely against the Persians, the battle was lost.

 With the defeat at Lade, the Ionian Revolt was all but ended.
 The next year, the Persians reduced the last rebel strongholds, and began the process of bringing peace to the region.
-The Ionian Revolt constituted the first major conflict between ancient Greece and Persia, and as such represents the first phase of the Greco-Persian Wars.
+The Ionian Revolt constituted the second major conflict between ancient Greece and Persia, and as such represents the first phase of the Greco-Persian Wars.
 Although Asia Minor had been brought back into the Persian fold, Darius vowed to punish Athens and Eretria for their support of the revolt.
 Moreover, seeing that the myriad city states of Greece posed a continued threat to the stability of his empire, he decided to conquer the whole of Greece.
 In 492 BC, the first Persian invasion of Greece, the next phase of the Greco-Persian Wars, would begin as a direct consequence of the Ionian Revolt.